YiSiWang/sugar-form/README.md

 ### Keyboard filtering

-*Note: These sugars are available for keyboard events.*
+*Note: These sugars are only available for keyboard events.*

 * `.key('Enter')`, `.key('Enter Tab')`